-6.3 Procedures and Processes

-The contractor provides the hearing aid dispenser with the list price and the VR net price by either supplying a price list or a written quote by letter, fax, or email.

-The hearing aid dispenser must submit a completed VR3105D, Hearing Evaluation Report - Hearing Aid Recommendations, along with the manufacturer's cost to VR for the recommended hearing aids and any accessories.

-Once approved by the VR counselor, two service authorizations will be issued: 1) to the contractor for the purchase of the hearing aid(s) and any accessories; and 2) to the hearing aid dispenser for related service fees.

-The hearing aid dispenser will then submit the VR service authorization for the hearing aid(s) and any accessories to the contractor for fulfillment.
-The contractor ships the hearing aids and any accessories to the hearing aid dispenser for dispensing.

-Upon receipt and acceptance of a service authorization for the service fees, the hearing aid dispenser agrees to provide the following services at no additional cost to VR or the customer:

-Initial customer fitting (including activation of telecoil)

-Instructions in the care and use of the instrument

-Up to four follow-up visits for adjustments, including post-fitting evaluation and report of hearing aid performance and customer level of satisfaction.

-6.4 Description of Hearing Aids and Accessories
+6.2 Description of Hearing Aids and Accessories

 Accessories (for hearing aids) are useful add-ons that can be linked to a hearing aid to assist in hearing more clearly in challenging situations.
 Examples of accessories include Bluetooth devices and frequency modulation (FM) systems.
 (VR does not purchase cosmetic accessories.)

 Analog hearing aids convert sound waves into electrical signals, which are amplified.
 Analog hearing aids are customized to meet the needs of each user.
 The aid is programmed by the manufacturer according to the specifications recommended by a hearing aid dispenser.
 Analog hearing aids have more than one program or setting and can be adjusted as needed.
-A hearing aid dispenser can program the aid using a computer, and individuals can change the program for different listening environments (for example, a small, quiet room; a crowded restaurant; and large, open areas, such as a theater or stadium).
+A hearing aid dispenser can program the aid using a computer, and individuals can change the program for different listening environments (for example, a small, quiet room; a crowded restaurant; or a large, open area, such as a theater or stadium).
 Analog and/or programmable circuitry can be used in all types of hearing aids.

 Behind-the-ear (BTE) hearing aids consist of a hard plastic case worn behind the ear that is connected to a plastic ear mold that fits inside the outer ear.
 The electronic parts are held in the case behind the ear.
 Sound travels from the hearing aid through the ear mold and into the ear.